EMREXEU/fi-ncp/README.md

 Editing angular code will compile and use hot deploy normally as with `ng serve`.
 It is recommended to use private browsing in browser so no javascript code is cached between reloads.
+> Warning this is not recommended configuration, Spring Boot application includes Angular Application and if you `ng serve` there may be problems with Angular router because you will have two Angular instances running one from inside Spring Boot application and another from `ng serve`.

 ## Authentication
 Back-end and front-end do not provide authentication but rely on production configuration where both